Congratulations! You finished writing your blog post, all that’s left is to proofread and publish. Right?

 Are you still confused?
 Try adding the words “by kittens” after the verb.
 If the sentence can still function, you have a passive voice.
 Meow!

 The same sentence could be rewritten in an active voice as “the blogger wrote the post.”
 Active voice is usually preferable because it gives a sense of immediacy to the sentence.
 (Read about why you want to use passive voice.)

 Passive voice can also be defined by the usage of select verbs, known as passive verbs.

 What are Passive Verbs?

 A passive verb receives the action of the verb.
 This can come in different tenses.
-The present (am, are, and is), past (was and were), and future (will be) tense verbs are commonly used without conscious thought.
+The present, past, and future tense forms of “to be” are commonly used without conscious thought.

 Many passive verbs can be eliminated during the editing process to convert sentences with active voice.
 For example, the content calendar was scheduled by Brian.
 Brian did the schedule; however, the content calendar became the focus of the sentence.
 To create the present active voice, we say, “Brian scheduled the content calendar.”

 Which do you prefer?
 Active voice?